Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 Lower risk for companies:
 * with a risk committee on the board

 I think the main factor is whether hackers have a motive to target you in an attack.
-If you are a notable company, engage in ethically disputable operations, have a lot of personal information on your customers, or are involved in financial transactions, hackers will have some reason to pick your company for a targeted attack.
+If you are a notable company, engage in ethically disputable operations, have a lot of personal information on your customers, or are involved in financial transactions, hackers will have reason to pick your company for a targeted attack.

 What also contributes is how well you have secured your software and network.
 However, I think this plays a relatively small part for most companies.
 It is hard to perfectly secure your company from targeted attacks.